 VAT-S services are designed to teach skills and knowledge to reduce impediments to success in obtaining and maintaining competitive integrated employment.
 VR sponsors no more than 25 hours per week of VAT-S.

 VAT Specialized Training should be purchased for a customer only when another structured VAT cannot meet the customer's needs.
+Services included in the training plan should be skills that are not taught in another VAT service or skills the customer failed to master in previous training.

+This service may be provided remotely when the VR counselor has indicated approval of remote service delivery on the VR3121, Referral for Work Readiness Services.
+For more information, refer to VR-SFP 3.6.4.1 Remote Service Delivery.

-Services included in the training plan should be skills that are not taught in another VAT service or skills the customer failed to master in previous training.A justification of the need to reinforce skills already taught in other VAT services should be indicated on the VR3121, Referral for Work Readiness Services, and include a description of the skills that will be taught.
+A justification of the need to reinforce skills already taught in other VAT services should be indicated on the VR3121, Referral for Work Readiness Services, and include a description of the skills that will be taught.

 All VAT-S services are based on goals outlined on the VR3135B, Vocational Adjustment Training, Specialized Training Plan.
 The number of VAT-S hours a customer receives will be based on the measurable goals included in the VR3135B and the SA.